andre-abadi/andre-abadi.github.io/_posts/2021-11-18-solar-system.md

 - Friend provided scaling factors which were plugged into the axis scaling on PrusaSlicer
 - Largest object Jupiter was 15cm in diameter
 - Smallest object was about 4mm diameter
-- Full scale Earth started printing in the evening and was catching the nozzle on the edges
-- Bottom of model was well adhered but edges seemed to be lifting up, possibly not enough heat was shed between layers?
-- Left it to print anyway (critical error)
-- Woke up to error at 4:00am
-- Hotend was still hot so pulled the blob off, severing the thermistor cable
-- Much smell, odd smell too, but probably the least bad smelling filament to have this happen with
-- Disassembled extruder and hotend assembly
-  - No plastic on extruder assembly and plastic damage limited to hotend assembly
-  - Extruder assembly set aside
-  - Hotend assembly disassembled
-  - Heater block completely covered in burnt plastic
-  - Nozzle heavily discolored

 # Observations